Seagate/cortx/doc/scaleout/Configuring_Dependencies.rst

    rabbitmq-server-xxxxxxxxxxxxxxxxxx

 - The **erlang.cookie** file must be available.
-Run the below mentioned commands.
+Run the below mentioned commands in the order in which they are listed.

   - Generating the file